 - the Departmental Chair

 - the Dean of the College

 - the entire Faculty of the department

-- Human Resources professional (only if the candidate has benefit questions, etc.).
+- Office of People & Culture Business Partner (only if the candidate has benefit questions, etc.).

-- the Provost / SVPAA (if schedule permits)

 A copy of the candidate's schedule and CV should be given to all Search Committee members, administrators meeting the candidate and to the candidate prior to the meeting.